Hawaii’s Unsolved Murders: Who killed Bradley Bussewitz?

 Morimoto contacted Bussewitz’s sister in Wisconsin to inform the family of Bradley’s death.

-“All of a sudden, any hope of regaining that time, or that relationship was gone,” Pam Eklund tells KHON.
+“All of a sudden, any hope of regaining that time, or that relationship was gone,” Pam Eklund tells KHON2.

 Eklund describes her brother’s lifestyle as nomadic.